How to Lower Your Hematocrit Levels

 Take an aspirin a couple of times a month.
 Aspirin helps dilute the blood and it prevents clot formation.
 When you have a high hematocrit level, the blood becomes thicker, so aspirin helps prevent this from happening.
 Nevertheless, you should not abuse the consumption of aspirin, two per month will be more than enough.
 Overdosing on aspirin is not beneficial because the blood becomes far too thin to and small cuts could bleed too much.

 Change your regular diet and adapt it to make it easier to lower your hematocrit levels.
 You can do this by taking following these tips:

 - Increase your consumption of antioxidant foods because they facilitate the transport of oxygen in your body.
 Antioxidants help in supplying oxygen to the blood to flow normally.
 Excellent antioxidant foods include prunes, beans and berries.

 - Avoid foods that are high in iron since this mineral provides your body with haemoglobin.
 Avoid eating foods that are high in iron like spinach, broccoli, fish, beef, turkey, chicken, clams and mussels.

 - Consume grapefruit daily because according to recent studies, eating half a grapefruit per day lowers hematocrit levels because naringin, a flavonoid that facilitates the process of natural elimination of red blood cells.

 It is considered that living above 2,000 metres from sea level increases the level of hematocrit in the blood, given that the bone marrow produces more red globes to compensate the low oxygen levels in these zones.
 For this reason, avoid altitudes and move to lower areas.

-If you'd like to read similar articles to How to Lower Your Hematocrit Levels, we recommend you browse around our Diseases & secondary effects category.
+If you want to read similar articles to How to Lower Your Hematocrit Levels, we recommend you visit our Diseases & secondary effects category.